ankitpokhrel/Dynamic-Featured-Image/README.md

 }
 ```

-> These settings are fancybox specific.
-The fancybox version used in this project is 2.1.4.
-> Drop me a line at `ankitpokhrel@gmail.com` if you are confused with the settings.
-> The easy version of the settings will be included in the next release.

 ===================================================================================================

 ### Author available for hire

 I'm available for freelance work.
 Remote worldwide or locally around Nepal.
 Drop me a line if you like.